Start Archery shop now open!

 The archery shot process, often referred to as the 'shot process' or 'shot cycle,' is a series of sequential steps that a skilled archer follows to ensure a consistent and accurate shot.
 While the specific steps may vary slightly between archers, the overall sequence remains consistent.

-This guide will break down the typical archery shot process for recurve archers, providing insights into each phase from setting up to final execution.
-By understanding and practicing these steps, archers can improve their accuracy and enjoyment of the sport.
+This guide will break down the 'typical' archery shot process for recurve archers, from setting up to final execution.
+By understanding and practicing these steps, you can improve your accuracy and enjoyment of the sport.

-Here's a breakdown of the typical archery shot process for recurve archers.
+Here's a breakdown of the typical archery shot process for recurve archers - yours might be different!

 Setting up